 - A series of personal essays that respond to the following prompts:

-- Describe how your past work or research is relevant to one of the initiatives of the Gulf Research Program: Healthy Ecosystems, Thriving Communities, or Safer Offshore Energy Systems.
-(500 words)
+- Using language a non-scientist will understand, explain how your past work or graduate research is relevant to the charge of the Gulf Research Program.
+(500 word limit)

-- Describe a time outside a research or classroom setting when you helped to ensure a project or team accomplished its goals or achieved a successful outcome.
-(500 words)
+- Describe a time outside a research or classroom setting when you helped to ensure a project or team accomplished its goals or achieved a successful outcome (250-500 word limit).

 - Describe your professional goals and how this fellowship will help you achieve them.
 (500 words)